ericliang/matplotlib/branches/mathtex/doc/users/annotations.rst

 Annotating text
 ===============

+For a more detailed introduction to annotations, see :ref:`plotting-guide-annotation`.

 The uses of the basic :func:`~matplotlib.pyplot.text` command above place text at an arbitrary position on the Axes.
 A common use case of text is to annotate some feature of the plot, and the